top of page

 Draped fabrics vs. structural silhouettes, raw textures against clean lines, innovative cuts with traditional savoir-faire.

-The brand strives to be as sustainable as possible, while not compromising on quality, vision and style.
-All materials used are either natural, recycled, biodegradable, compostable deadstock, or as eco-friendly as possible.
+The brand strives to be as sustainable as possible without compromising on quality, vision and style.
+All fabrics currently used are purchased from pre-existing rolls or deadstock.
+These include natural fabrics like silk and cotton, as well as vegan leather made with a process that uses less water.

 BEHIND THE BRAND LOGO & SYMBOL: